 State Forest State Park

-This remote area of Colorado isn’t as easily accessible to the Front Range as others (it’s a three-hour drive here from Denver), but it’s an undeniably gorgeous part of Colorado that features great cabin accommodations that are managed by Colorado Parks and Wildlife.
+This remote area of Colorado isn’t as easily accessible to the Front Range as others as it’s a three-hour drive from Denver.
+However, it’s an undeniably gorgeous part of Colorado that features great cabin accommodations that are managed by Colorado Parks and Wildlife.